raraz15/Discogs-VINet/README.md

 # Discogs-VINet

-This repository contains the code to train and evaluate the Discogs-VINet model for musical version identification (VI), also known as cover song identification (CSI).
-The dataset and the model are discussed in detail in our [ISMIR2024 paper](https://arxiv.org/abs/2410.17400): "Discogs-VI: A Musical Version Identification Dataset Based on Public Editorial Metadata".
+This repository contains the code to train and evaluate Discogs-VINet models for musical version identification (VI), also known as, cover song identification (CSI).
+The model and the development dataset are discussed in our [ISMIR2024 paper](https://arxiv.org/abs/2410.17400): "Discogs-VI: A Musical Version Identification Dataset Based on Public Editorial Metadata".

 *Note:* I am keeping the repository updated with new experiments so the main branch has different features from the ISMIR submission.
 If you want to access the ISMIR2024 code just do `git checkout ISMIR2024`.

-*Update:* We participated in the MIREX2024 Cover Song Identification task with an improved Discogs-VINet-MIREX, you can find the paper [here](https://futuremirex.com/portal/wp-content/uploads/2024/11/R_Oguz_Araz-MIREX2024.pdf).
-Our submission came in 2nd place!
-However, since ByteCover2 is not open source, it is known to be not reproducible, and it has x8 times more parameters, we *are* the open-source and reproducible winners.

 Contact: <recepoguz.araz@upf.edu>